Skip to main content

 What are the SDLC methodologies you are aware of?
 In which method you are mastered?
 Software Development Life Cycle refers to a framework to develop an information system and includes principles of management, planning, organizing, problem-solving, coordination, control, a division of labor, scheduling, and so forth.
 SDLC provides a structured method for the development and without SDLC method, development projects are at severe risk for missing deadlines, out of control budget, and poor performance.
 Some of the SDLC methodologies are- 1 Waterfall- it is widely used and follows a structured and sequential development process.
 2 Agile – follows iterative development and supports a dynamically changing environment.
 3 RUP- iterative and incremental software improvement process.
 4 XP – a mix of RUP and Agile, simple and efficient.
 5 RAD- developing an application system in a short span of time, suitable for the focused scope and technical architecture is defined and clear. ...

-Agile methodology different from Waterfall methodology in BA Training in NY
+UML BA Training in NY